UndeadWolf23/Phasmophobia/README.md

 To use the .exe version please download the .7z file and extract it with 7 zip or WinRAR. !KEEP the .exe file in the folder it extracts to because it needs to be able to find the DLL files in the _internal folder!
 To use the python version make sure to downlaod python 3.12 and then pip install the packages: pygame, keyboard, and pywin32.
 With updates in the future you may need to isntall more packages.
 After this you are good to run the script!
+Please note that when running the .exe version you may be warned by windows or antivirus as this executable is not digitally signed (because that is expensive lol).